 Will students still have access to a PC?

-iPads are only one tool for students to use at Macarthur.
-Computer labs will still be used for specialist subjects, PC’s will still be accessible in Library and laptops will remain in each of the classroom blocks
+iPads and Laptops are only one tool for students to use at Macarthur.
+Computer labs will still be used for specialist subjects, PC’s will still be accessible in Library.

 Can the cover be removed or changed?